Buddhism in Laos: The Sangha under Communist Rule – 1975 to 1979

+Communist interpretation of Buddhism

 Monks were the first to attend Pathet Lao political seminars.
 At first, they attended voluntarily but as these seminars became protracted re-education classes, monks had to be forced to attend.
 In these seminars, the monks were taught the Pathet Lao interpretation of Buddhism.
 Monks were taught Marxism-Leninism in Buddhist institutes.
 Both Marxism and Buddhism taught the equality of all men.
 The Sangha, as a community of men who lived and worked together without individual ownership of property, was similar to a Marxist collective.
 Both Marxism and Buddhism at an abstract level, aimed to liberate mankind from suffering and to attain happiness.
 The Pathet Lao tried to purge Buddhism of such superstition as belief in the existence of demons, or of life after death in one of the Buddhist heavens or hells.
 The accumulation of merit was downplayed; and karma was denounced as leading to fatalism and pacifism.

 While proclaiming that Buddhism and Marxism was compatible, the Pathet Lao also sought actively to replace the Dhamma with Marxism-Leninism.
 They also sought to discourage merit making, as it was seen as a diversion of scarce resources.
 To the Pathet Lao, religion still conflicted with the formation of an orthodox Marxist-Leninist state.
 Ironically, the Pathet Lao's attack on the popular aspects of Lao Buddhist practice such as spirit worship and use of special amulets may have actually led to an increased orthodoxy in Lao Buddhism as it is reverting closer to Buddha's original teachings.
 Thai followers of Buddhadasa are of the opinion that Lao Buddhism has freed itself from false beliefs and local accretions.
 They point out that spirit worship and the blessing of amulets, which were not part of Buddha's teachings, have been prohibited.